A stochastic volatility model with flexible extremal dependence structure: A Breiman-type result for regular variation on (0,infty)d

-In view of Corollary \ref{cor:SVcor}, it is essential to analyze the extremal behavior of the volatility time series $(\sigma_t)_{t \in \mathbb{Z}}$.
-This will be done in Sections \ref{sect:powerproducts} and \ref{sect:asymptoticsSV} for the SV model introduced in the next section.
+In view of Corollary~\ref{corSVcor}, we are able to construct SV models with a flexible second-order extremal behavior of the lagged log returns as soon as we find a way to model the volatilities accordingly.
+A suitable model will be introduced in the next section.